Mayors' Institute on City Design

 Details

-The 2024 Fellowship will follow a hybrid in-person and virtual format between February and April of 2024.
-This year’s Fellowship will introduce mayors and their staff to the concepts of social impact and justice-centered design, equity framework measurement tools, and innovative design practices that increase just and equitable outcomes.
+Now in its fifth year, the 2025 Fellowship will follow a hybrid in-person and virtual format between February and April of 2025.
+In the face of a nationwide housing crisis, this year’s Fellowship will explore what it means to house our communities: the curriculum will introduce mayors and their staff to planning and design frameworks – beyond housing supply and demand – that maximize all city resources to support the broad range of housing needs faced by a broad range of city populations.
 Each mayor will also explore conditions of injustice in their own community, culminating in a manifesto of action.

 Time Commitment